AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 ### Course Requirements
 #### Attendance and Tardiness
 Attendance at all LLABs and PT sessions per week is expected.
 Students must achieve at least 80 percent attendance over the course of the term to pass LLAB and PT.
 All absences will initially be categorized as unexcused and will count against the 80 percent attendance requirement.

-If you are unable to attend a LLAB or PT session, notify your Cadet Squadron Chain of Command to let them know why you are unable to attend.
-Each cadet must submit a missed memo for the absence **no later than 3 days** from the absence.

-For those cadets that miss LLAB, they will submit the missed memo to Maj McKeown through your Cadet Squadron Chain of Command.
-For those cadets that miss PT, to include completing the workout tracker (for cross-town cadets), they will submit the missed memo to Maj McKeown.
-I expect you to explain why you missed mandatory military training, what you could have done to prevent that specific absence, and what you will do to prevent future absences.
-If you miss a PT session, you will need to document what exercises you completed over a 60-minute make-up.

-Failure to meet the timeline requirements will result in an unexcused absence.

-Lack of sufficient justification (e.g. doctor’s or clinic note) or planned make-up activities will also result in unexcused absences.

-Cadets are responsible for working through their Cadet Squadron Chain of Command to make up and document all work from any missed LLAB.

 **Cross-town cadets** are not required to attend AFROTC events when their host institution is not in session.
 LLAB Objectives are required to be completed by all cadets during the current Academic Year, in addition to the 80 percent attendance requirement.
 Cross-town cadets are not required to attend PT on Monday/Wednesday mornings, they are required to coordinate with Cadet Squadron Unit Fitness Program Monitor for weekly PT requirements.

 **Extended Cadet Leaders** have completed the LLAB curriculum requirements and will attend Alt Lab with OFC on a weekly basis to complete Cadet Director roles as required.
 They are still expected to meet the 80 percent attendance requirement.
 Extended Cadet Leaders will attend all weekly PT sessions and will coordinate with OFC for excused absences.
-They will work with 345 TRG/PFO for QFR scheduling.
+They will work with 345 /PFO for QFR scheduling.

-**NOTE:** Extracurricular activities are not LLAB activities and will **not** be credited for LLAB attendance.

 Late arrivals can be disruptive to LLAB and PT and discourteous to the instructor and other students.
 If you know you will be late for LLAB or PT, coordinate in advance with your Cadet Squadron Chain of Command.
 If you are late, your attendance will initially be counted as unexcused.
 You will be required to provide a missed PMT memo **no later than 3 days** from the date of the late arrival.